 The process of credit risk management is explained below:

 - KYC means Know Your Customer.
 This is the foremost procedure of getting every crux information about the customer.
 Such 6information can be gathered by asking the customer to fill out a form or provide documentation or obtain information from external sources.

 - This is the master information document for the entity.
 Further information about the customer can be obtained from government websites or credit rating agencies or through the website of the corporate client.

 Step 2: Analysing the Risks

 - This is the second step in the process.
-After obtaining sufficient information about the customer, we need to analyse the data.
-The risks can be a financial risk or non-financial risks.
+After obtaining sufficient information about the customer, we need to analyze the data.
+The risks can be financial risks or non-financial risks.

-- Financial risk analysis is called as “credit worthiness” and it can be measured using data such incomes sources, credit card expenses, bank statements, financial statements, reports from government websites, income tax returns, etc. A rating is assigned for each important factor.
+- Financial risk analysis is called as “creditworthiness,” and it can be measured using data such as income sources, credit card expenses, bank statements, financial statements, reports from government websites, income tax returns, etc. A rating is assigned for each important factor.

-- Non-financial factors such as the profession of the individual customer, the business sector of the entity, business age, market image, reviews from independent persons, etc. are taken in consideration.
+- Non-financial factors such as the profession of the individual customer, the business sector of the entity, business age, market image, reviews from independent persons, etc., are taken into consideration.